 I have always been open and honest, but I’ve seen so much borderline dishonest and definitely manipulative marketing and PR that I am now fully committed to working only with business owners who — like me — want to be fully authentic with their customers.
 Just as I am being with you.
 (More about what I can do for you here…)

-A couple of unexpected facts to finish with: I have a Masters degree in employment law from the Robert Gordon University, Aberdeen, and I co-founded the Ythan Challenge, Scotland’s first multi-terrain adventure race and took place every June until 2019.
+A couple of unexpected facts to finish with: I have a Masters degree in employment law from the Robert Gordon University, Aberdeen, and in 2001 I co-founded the Ythan Challenge, which was Scotland’s first multi-terrain adventure race and took place every June until 2019.